apache/causeway-site/content/reference/recognized-annotations/Action.md

 If the `BackgroundService` is configured, then commands can be invoked by means of a separate background process.
 If an appropriate `BackgroundCommandService` service is configured (for example, the [BackgroundCommandServiceJdo](../../../components/objectstores/jdo/services/background-command-service-jdo.html) JDO implementation), then the background command is persisted.

-The `@Action(command=...)` annotation can be annotated on action methods, to influence this behaviour:

-    public class Order {

-        @Action(
-	    command=CommandReified.ENABLED,
-            commandExecuteIn=ExecuteIn.FOREGROUND,
-            persistence=Persistence.PERSISTED)
-        public Invoice generateInvoice(...) { ... }

-    }

-or alternatively just:

-    public class Order {

-        @Command
-        public Invoice generateInvoice(...) { ... }

-    }

-corresponds to the behaviour described above; the `Command` object is persisted (assuming an appropriate `CommandService` is defined, and executed immediately in the foreground).

-As a variation:

-    public class Order {

-        @Command(
-            executeIn=ExecuteIn.FOREGROUND,
-            persistence=Persistence.IF_HINTED)
-        public Invoice generateInvoice(...) { ... }

-    }

-will suppress the persistence of the `Command` object *unless* a child background `Command` has been created in the body of the action by way of the `BackgroundService`.

-Next:

-    public class Order {

-        @Command(
-            executeIn=ExecuteIn.FOREGROUND,
-            persistence=Persistence.NOT_PERSISTED)
-        public Invoice generateInvoice(...) { ... }

-    }

-will prevent the parent `Command` object from being persisted, *even if* a child background `Command` is created.

-Turning to the `executeIn` attribute:

-    public class Order {

-        @Command(
-            executeIn=ExecuteIn.BACKGROUND)
-        public Invoice generateInvoice(...) { ... }

-    }

-will result in the `Command` being persisted but its execution deferred to a background execution mechanism.
-The returned object from this action is the persisted `Command` itself.

 #### `command()`

 The `command()` attribute determines whether the action invocation should be reified into a `Command` object.